List of Scottish monarchs: Third Interregnum (1651–1660)

-Monarchy of Scotland restored (third time)

-House of Stuart restored (1660–1707)
+House of Stuart (restored) (1660–1707)

 With the Scottish Restoration, the Stuarts became Kings of Scotland once more but Scotland's rights were not respected.
 During the reign of Charles II, the Scottish Parliament was dissolved and James was appointed Governor of Scotland.
 James II himself became James VII in 1685.
 His Catholicism was not tolerated, and he was driven out of England after three years.
 In his place came his daughter Mary and her husband William of Orange, the ruler of the Dutch Republic.
 The two were accepted as monarchs of Scotland after a period of deliberation by the Scottish Parliament and ruled together as William II and Mary II.

 An attempt to establish a Scottish colonial empire through the Darien Scheme, in rivalry to that of England, failed, leaving the Scottish nobles who financed the venture for their profit bankrupt.
 This coincided with the accession of Queen Anne, daughter of James VII.
 Anne had multiple children but none of these survived her, leaving as her heir her half-brother, James, then living in exile in France.
 The English favored the Protestant Sophia of Hanover (a granddaughter of James VI) as heir.
 Many Scots preferred Prince James, who as a Stuart was a Scot by ancestry, and threatened to break the Union of Crowns between England and Scotland by choosing him for themselves.
 To preserve the union, the English elaborated a plan whereby the two Kingdoms of Scotland and England would merge into a single Kingdom, the Kingdom of Great Britain, ruled by a common monarch, and with a single Parliament.
 Both national parliaments agreed to this (the Scots albeit reluctantly, motivated primarily by the national finances), and some subterfuge as a total majority of signatories were needed to ratify the Scottish parliament's assent, bribes, and payments.
 Thereafter, although monarchs continued to rule over the nation of Scotland, they did so first as monarchs of Great Britain, and from 1801 of the United Kingdom.

-For the British monarchs see List of British monarchs.